stephenie11/StudentManagement/README.md

 user=stefania
 password=stefania
 ```
 Create MySQL DB - univmgmt_db and be sure you can connect with root/root on it.
+All the tables will be created by Java Persistence API.

 This is application properties content for connecting to MySQL database: